kevinabrandon/kbWar/README.md

 # kbWar
-A simulation of the card game WAR!
+A monte-carlo simulation for the card game WAR!

 If you don’t know what the card game WAR is, read this article: https://en.wikipedia.org/wiki/War_(card_game)